Humanoid was written in 2012. Many things have changed since then, but some remain the same.

 • Mike and I

-In these chapters, you will be able to read about machines with artificial intelligence (more precisely: humanoid robots, androids) and human beings, as well as the most common problems in thinking (in humans, not robots.)
-The book is dedicated to intelligent robots, but since it is not possible to understand a humanoid without understanding a human first, it is also focused on human beings.
+In these chapters, you will be able to read about machines with artificial intelligence and human beings, as well as the most common problems in thinking (in humans, not robots).
+The book is dedicated to artificial intelligence, but since it is not possible to understand a humanoid without understanding a human first, it is also focused on human beings.
 On the other hand, to understand human beings, it will be useful to observe their attitudes towards humanoid robots, artificial intelligence, and changes in general.
-Among other things, we will see how problems in thinking lead to making mistakes in creating and destroying a value system.
+Among other things, we will see how problems in thinking lead to mistakes in creating and destroying a value system.
 Furthermore, these mistakes affect human emotions and lead to new mistakes in all spheres of life.
 The questions I am asking and the answers to those questions may sound dramatic at times, but one should not be misguided by superficial assessments and unverifiable beliefs.
 I accept the possibility that something I say here might seem “shocking” to some (or perhaps they might use a different word for it), but any risk is worth taking when one is seeking the truth and facts, no matter what they turn out to be.

 What I am interested in are several things that at first might seem unrelated: